-We would appreciate help with treecare (mainly pruning and disposal of of low level branches), the olive harvest (seasonal work which involves laying nets and beating the trees with sticks to get the olives to fall), maintanance of vegetable patch and light labouring, planting fruit and vegetable beds, drip feed systems , and which includes helping to build low walls and repairing a swimming pool back to working order (a swimming pool which you are welcome to use once it is operational).
+We would appreciate help with treecare (mainly pruning and disposal of of low level branches), the olive harvest (seasonal work which involves laying nets and beating the trees with sticks to get the olives to fall), maintanance of vegetable patch and light labouring, planting fruit and vegetable beds, developing drip feed systems and help to build low level walls.
 Explanation and instruction can be given for anything we ask you to do and we are happy to take people from all skill levels.
 Previous experience is not required as one never truly stops learning.

 Self catering and occasional communal meals provided.
-There is a kitchen , with , essentials & ingredients and fresh produce sufficient for Monday’s to Friday’s, Cereals and fruit for breakfast, Weekend meals not provided.
+There is a kitchen with essentials and fresh produce sufficient for Monday’s to Friday’s, cereals and fruit for breakfast.
+Weekend meals not provided.

 Limited internet access